Choose another writer in this calendar:

 An apologist for the Empire, Schlegel is credited with giving the first systematic exposition of the Austrian idea.
 Its cornerstones were the medieval period before the cult of the national state and the reign of the Habsburg Emperor Charles V (1500-1558), who had advocated "peace among the Christian powers of Europe; unity in the face of a common enemy, the Turks; a preference for settling disputes by peaceful negotiations rather than by force of arms; the maintenance of good relations between the Holy Roman Empire and the Papacy."
 (Cosmopolitan Outsiders: Imperial Inclusion, National Exclusion, and the Pan-European Idea, 1900-1930 by Katherine Sorrels, 2016, p.
 104) Due to his services, Schlegel was rewarded in 1815 by rank and title.

 Schlegel founded and edited Deutsches Museum (1812-13) and through his Über die Sprache und Weisheit der Indier (1808, On the Language and Philosophy of the Indians) Schlegel became the founder of the study of Indo-Aryan languages and comparative philology.
 Schlegel's pioneering attempt at comparative Indo-European linguistics also influenced Goethe's Westöstlicher Divan.
-Heinrich Heine praised Über die Sprache und Weisheit der Indier and Vorlesungen über die Geschichte der Literatur (1810) as Schlegel's best works, but at the same time he criticized Schlegel and his brother August for their motives behind the Sanskrit translations: "These people had rediscovered in the Indian poems not merely the mysteries of Catholicism, but the whole Catholic hierarchy as well as its struggles with secular authority.
+Heinrich Heine praised Über die Sprache und Weisheit der Indier and Vorlesungen über die Geschichte der Literatur (1810) as one of Schlegel's best works, but at the same time he criticized Schlegel and his brother August for their motives behind the Sanskrit translations: "These people had rediscovered in the Indian poems not merely the mysteries of Catholicism, but the whole Catholic hierarchy as well as its struggles with secular authority.
 In the Mahabharata and IN the Ramayana they saw, as it were, the elephantine Middle Ages."
 (The Romantic School and Other Essays by Heinrich Heine, edited by Jost Hermand and Robdert C. Holub, 1985, p.
 49)

 The thoughts of Sir William Jones (1746-1794), who had found similarities between Sanskrit and three other languages, Latin, Greek, and Persian, inspired Schlegel to claim, that India was the cradle of Western culture.
 He believed that there are parallels between language and race, and started to speak of "Aryans" (the honorable people), who had moved from northern India to Europe.
 Schlegel was also interested in the history of the New World and the American Indian customs.
 In his linguistic writings he dealt with the structure of Quechua, Otomi, Huaxteco, Cora, Moskam, Mixteco and Totonaco.